 There is a risk that the statistics presented in this report may be misinterpreted.
 For example, a particular method may suggest that the economic value of an ecosystem service is zero or negative.
 It would be irresponsible to conclude that the associated asset truly has no value.
-This is particularly relevant when the resulting values are used to compare alternatives in policy decision making.22 The statistics measure value within a narrow focus.
+This is particularly relevant when the resulting values are used to compare alternatives in policy decision making.27 The statistics measure value within a narrow focus.
 The fact that we explain our focus does not relieve us from the obligation to strongly advise our readers to be careful when using the statistics presented in this report.

 Valuation is, however, considered essential for communicating the economic value and scarcity of nature.
 We recognize that monetary values always have to be presented and analysed together with information from the other ecosystem accounts, that is, on extent, condition, and physical output.
 Monetary accounting must be developed in parallel with physical accounting in order to provide an overall view of the status and trends in ecosystem services.
+Valuation should not be seen as an end in itself.
+Producing statistics on the economic value of ecosystem services is only a first step in the creation of signals for the scarcity of ecosystems.
+Valuation is rather meant to provide a framework for evidence-based decision-making.
+For ecosystem accounting to live up to its promises, statisticians, researchers and policy makers need to make the price of ecosystem services explicit.
+The results presented in this report can inform the relevant policy measures as well as monitor their impact over time.
+Possible uses of the results include, for example, spatial planning, analysis of specific policy scenarios and policy options, the evaluation of specific projects (for example, using cost-benefit analysis), or the assessment of compensation and damage claims.